TOURS – back on the road soon

 Can I bring my luggage?

-Yes, of course, and we have a very generous luggage allowance of 30 kg per person!
+Yes, of course, and we have a very generous luggage allowance of up to 30 kg per person.
 Most hotels and guesthouses will store luggage for you and there is also a left luggage facility at Waverley railway station (5 minutes walk from our pick-up point on Waterloo Place).
 Luggage is carried free of charge but at the passenger’s own risk.

 Do you take children under 5 years?